juanbermudez/convoy-mvp/docs/implementation/supabase/overview.md

 ### Context Retrieval

-The Memory Context Provider (MCP) provides efficient retrieval of the complete context for a task, including:
+The Context Service provides efficient retrieval of the complete context for a task, including:

 - The task itself
 - Its parent task (if applicable)